Whiley/WhileyDocs/README.md

    the language, including a grammar, semantics, typing rules and more.

-More documents will be added in the future.
+Currently, these documents are all in early draft form.